 (1774 - 1780's), Bridgeport

-A settlers' fort on Simpson Creek, with access provided by a log pontoon bridge over the creek, hence the name.
+According to local lore, a settlers' fort was located on Simpson Creek, with access provided by a log pontoon bridge over the creek, hence the name.
 Site located on Davis Street.
-This may have been John Powers' Fort (1771), or another site.
-The town was originally named Bridge Fort, but was mis-spelled on an early map.
+Also according to local lore, the town was originally named Bridge Fort, but was misspelled on an early survey map.

 Edwards' Fort (2)

 (1770's), near Boothsville

 A settlers' fort located five miles south of town.